melezhik/outthentic-dsl/README.md

 ## Text blocks

-Sometimes it is very helpful to match a stdout against a \`block of strings' goes consequentially, like here:
+Sometimes it is very helpful to match against a \`block of lines' goes consequentially, like here:

     # this text block
     # consists of 5 strings